top of page

 About Us

-We believe that a better understanding of the interplay between child temperament and the environment in the development of child psychopathology is crucial for the development of high quality interventions aimed at improving child mental health.
+We believe that a better understanding of the interplay between individual child characteristics and the environment in the development of child and adolescent psychopathology is crucial for the development of high quality interventions aimed at improving mental health.
 Our work is also designed to inform practitioners how to best support adults who children most rely on for their social and emotional well-being: their parents and teachers.

 Research at SHINE falls broadly into two main streams: